antmicro/topwrap/docs/source/examples.md

-# Example projects
+# Sample projects

-These example projects show some useful ways in which Topwrap can be used by the end-user.
+These projects demonstrate some examples of how Topwrap can be used by end users.

-:::{admonition} Information about embedded GUI
+:::{admonition} Information about the embedded GUI
 :class: note

-This section extensively uses an embedded version of Topwrap's GUI, [Kenning Pipeline Manager](kenning-pipeline-manager), to visualize the design of all the examples.
+This section extensively uses an embedded version of [Topwrap's GUI](https://github.com/antmicro/kenning-pipeline-manager) to visualize the design of all the examples.

-You can use it to freely explore the entire design, add new blocks, connections, nodes and hierarchies.
+You can use it to explore the designs, while also adding new blocks, connections, nodes and hierarchies.

-You cannot however use features that require direct connection with the Topwrap's backend.
+The features that require direct connection with Topwrap's backend are not implemented in this demo version, including:
-These features include, among others:

 - Saving and loading data from/to `.yaml` files
 - Verifying designs